1-Lefschetz contact solvmanifolds: Introduction

-The proof of Theorem \ref{thm: main} takes about all Section \ref{section: cohomology remarks} and most of Section \ref{section: the 1-Lefschetz condition for contact Lie algebras arising from contactization}.
-An analogous result for solvmanifolds is also valid, provided that their cohomology can be computed from invariant forms (see Remark \ref{obs: main, i guess}), for example in the nilpotent and completely solvable cases.
-While we do not discuss this in this article, we also believe that a similar result holds for the $s$-Lefschetz condition for any $0 \leq s \leq n$, and leave this question for future research.
+The proof of Theorem \ref{thm: main} takes up about all Section \ref{section: cohomology remarks} and most of Section \ref{section: the 1-Lefschetz condition for contact Lie algebras arising from contactization}.
+An analogous result for contact solvmanifolds is also valid, provided that the contact form is invariant and their cohomology can be computed from invariant forms (see Remark \ref{obs: main, i guess}), for example, in the nilpotent and completely solvable cases.
+We note that Theorem \ref{thm: main} could be deduced following the proof of \cite[Theorem 8.1]{Lin}; however, our proof is different and actually elementary.

 We obtain the following result as a consequence of applying Theorem \ref{thm: main} in the nilpotent setting. \begin{theorem} \phantom{.} \begin{enumerate} [\rm (i)] \item A nilmanifold endowed with an invariant contact form is $1$-Lefschetz if and only if it is a Heisenberg nilmanifold. \item Any non-Heisenberg nilmanifold endowed with an invariant contact form admits a compatible $K$-contact metric but does not admit a compatible (not necessarily invariant) Sasakian structure. \end{enumerate} \end{theorem} These assertions are proven in Section \ref{section: some applications}, and are stated separately in Theorem \ref{thm: odd benson-gordon} and in Corollary \ref{cor: cagliari}, respectively.
-Notice that Theorem \ref{thm: main applications}(i) can be regarded as the contact-analogue of the classical Benson and Gordon's result characterizing $1$-Lefschetz nilmanifolds, found in \cite[proof of Theorem A]{BG1}, albeit with the further assumption that the contact form under consideration be invariant.
+Notice that Theorem \ref{thm: main applications}(i) can be regarded as the contact analogue of the classical Benson and Gordon's result characterizing $1$-Lefschetz symplectic nilmanifolds, found in \cite[proof of Theorem A]{BG1}, albeit with the further assumption that the contact form under consideration is invariant.
 It is unclear as of now if the same result holds in the non-invariant case.
 Theorem \ref{thm: main applications}(ii) helps place the earlier isolated examples of \cite{Cagliari 1} into a broader picture.